 In terms of the availability of other renewable sources to meet the District's RPS, as part of its merger commitments, Exelon committed to develop or assist in the development, by December 31, 2018, of 7 MW of solar generation in the District outside of the Blue Plains Wastewater Treatment Plant ("Blue Plains").
 This has been completed and has been certified for the RPS program.
 In addition, Exelon committed that Pepco would support and expedite the interconnection for 5 MW of ground-mounted solar generation at Blue Plains that is developed, constructed and installed by a vendor selected by DC Water.
 The Commission has approved an application from DC Water for 4.4 MW of solar generation at Blue Plains.
-Exelon also committed to provide \$5 million of capital to creditworthy governmental entities at market rates for the development of renewable energy projects in the District - the implementation of this commitment is still ongoing.
+Exelon also committed to provide \$5 million of capital to creditworthy governmental entities at market rates for the development of renewable energy projects in the District of Columbia - the implementation of this commitment is still ongoing.

-Moreover, Exelon or its non-utility subsidiaries will, within five years after the merger close, conduct one or more requests for proposals ("RFP") or other competitive process to solicit offers to purchase a total of 100 MW of renewable energy from one or more new or existing wind-generation facilities located within the PJM Interconnection region with an anticipated product delivery date beginning approximately three years following the applicable RFP date.
+Moreover, Exelon or its non-utility subsidiaries will conduct one or more RFPs or other competitive process to solicit offers to purchase a total of 100 MW of renewable energy from one or more new or existing wind-generation facilities located within the PJM Interconnection region.
 Exelon has executed a PPA with the owner of a wind energy facility built in Indiana and is currently operational.
 There were also commitments by Exelon relating to the enhancement of the interconnection process and support for customer-owned distributed energy generation.
-This is an ongoing process being addressed in Commission-sponsored working groups.
+This is an ongoing process being addressed in Commissionsponsored working groups.